rumkin/r-expr/readme.md

 R-expressions or Rich Expressions is a markup language inspired by S- and M-expressions.
 It's toolkit written with JavaScript.
 Toolkit contains tokenizer, parser, traverser, and transformer.
 Tokenizer and parser support streaming mode and could be used for REPL creation.

-## Goals
+## Application

-R-expressions are made for:
+R-expressions could be used for:

 1. Lisp-like programming languages creation.
 2. Language prototyping.
+3. Transpiler creation.

 ## Example